xolox/vim-session/README.md

 ### The `g:session_autoload` option

-By default this option is set to false (0).
-This means that when you start Vim without opening any files and the `default` session script exists, the `session.vim` plug-in will ask whether you want to restore your default session.
-When you set this option to true (1) and you start Vim without opening any files the default session will be restored without a prompt.
+By default this option is set to `'prompt'`.
+This means that when you start Vim without opening any files and the `default` session script exists, the session plug-in will ask whether you want to restore your default session.
+When you set this option to `'yes'` and you start Vim without opening any files the default session will be restored without a prompt.
+To completely disable automatic loading you can set this option to `'no'`.

 ### The `g:session_autosave` option

-By default this option is set to false (0).
-When you've opened a session and you quit Vim, the `session.vim` plug-in will ask whether you want to save the changes to your session.
-Set this option to true (1) to always automatically save open sessions when you quit Vim.
+By default this option is set to `'prompt'`.
+When you've opened a session and you quit Vim, the session plug-in will ask whether you want to save the changes to your session.
+Set this option to `'yes'` to always automatically save open sessions when you quit Vim.
+To completely disable automatic saving you can set this option to `'no'`.

 ### The `g:session_default_to_last` option

 By default this option is set to false (0).
 When you set this option to true (1) and you start Vim, the session plug-in will open your last used session instead of the default session.
 Note that the session plug-in will still show you the dialog asking whether you want to restore the last used session.
-To get rid of the dialog you have to set `g:session_autoload` to true (1).
+To get rid of the dialog you have to set `g:session_autoload` to `'yes'`.

 ### The `g:loaded_session` option